 I then entered the great wide world, gave and gained pieces of myself…..took a waitress job, then a customer service job, then a job in sales, got married, bought a house, gave birth to my daughter, opened a pottery studio, renovated a house, gave birth to my son, studied photography, built a house, fostered a special little girl, had a life changing accident (which left me with peroneal nerve mononeuropathy), worked some more as a web designer and then as an apprentice chef…….But my drive has always been around the ethical buying and eating of food and how our choices impact the environment I love the community aspect and tradition around food and the way that it brings people together.

 Not that I really “grew” vegetables………in my 20’s I was a pretty lazy gardener.
 I’d pop into my local nursery and buy seedlings…..stick them in the ground and hope for the best….if they grew, great! …..if they didn’t, well they didn’t deserve a place in my garden ‘shrug’.
 I didn’t fuss and I liked it easy.

 I’m 36 now and I have come full circle.
 I have found my shape and purpose in Permaculture.
 The one thing that I was always meant for.
 Permaculture has given me and my life experience a framework.
 I can see how each path that I’ve explored has given me the foundation and building blocks for the work I’m now doing and has provided me with the insight and depth for the path that lies ahead of me.

 I now patiently harvest and save my own seeds and enjoy swapping and sharing with friends and family.
 When I don’t have something on hand, I’ll order it online from Seeds for Africa or Livingseeds.
 It’s a great exercise in surrendering.
 Once I’ve done all I can, I let go and let be.
 Of all the facets of my work, this one is the hardest process for me.
-The part of my work that I’m most passionate about is soil building and ecological restoration.
+The part of my work that I’m most passionate about is soil building and ecological rehabilitation and restoration.